External Data Sources¶

 def query_from_somewhere(time_range):

-# Assume that raw data has been obtained through some method
+# Assume that the original data has been obtained through some method

 db_res = [